 In 2011 Avocados Australia and PHA released two biosecurity planning documents critical to protecting Australian avocado production against exotic pests: 1) a revised Industry Biosecurity Plan for the Avocado Industry (V2.01), and 2) the first Orchard Biosecurity Manual for the Avocado Industry (V1.0).
-These documents are located in the Best Practice Resource in the BPR Libray, in the Education material section.
+These documents are located in the Best Practice Resource in the BPR Library, in the Education material section.

 An important part of orchard biosecurity is clean planting material.
-Avocados Australia is the Avocado Nursery Voluntary Accreditation Scheme’s (ANVAS) Registrar, which aims to ensure access to high quality planting material from accredited nurseries.
+Avocados Australia maintains the Avocado Nursery Voluntary Accreditation Scheme (ANVAS), which aims to ensure grower access to high-quality planting material from accredited nurseries.
 For details on ANVAS, click here.